Baljci, Tomislavgrad

-Baljci (Баљци) is a village in the municipality of Tomislavgrad, Canton 10 of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+Baljci (Баљци) is a village in the Municipality of Tomislavgrad in Canton 10 of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
 The village belongs to the local community of Šujica.
-Until 1945, the village was administratively part of the Srez of Livno.
+Until 1945, the village was administratively part of the srez of Livno.

-The village was populated by mostly ethnic Serbs with a Croat minority.
-The main economic activity was husbandry.
+Ethnic Serbs primarily populated the village with a Croat minority.
+The main economic activity was animal husbandry.
 After World War II, the population declined due to economic emigration.
-Most of the villagers left the area before the outbreak of the Bosnian War in 1992 and in April that year, the village became uninhabited after Croat forces arrested the remaining Serbs and murdered two civilians.
+Before the outbreak of the Bosnian War in 1992, most villagers left the area.
+In April of that year, the village became uninhabited after Croat forces arrested the remaining Serbs and murdered two civilians.
 In 2015, two Serb former residents returned to the village.